 Dame Helen Mirren sits at a desk and begins reading aloud from a book — a diary.
 The desk is in the room in “The Annex” in Amsterdam, the very room where Anne Frank and her family hid from the Nazis and the teenaged Anne wrote one of the most important books of the 20th century, “The Diary of Anne Frank.”

 Later in the documentary “#AnneFrank: Parallel Stories,” the Oscar-winning Mirren puts the book in its cultural context.
-Generations of teenagers have read it in countries where it is on the curriculum, as Mirren narrates, are “forced to grow up.”
+Generations of teenagers who have read it in countries where it is on the curriculum, as Mirren narrates, are “forced to grow up.”
 Reading of Anne’s privation and teen rebellion, coming of age in history’s most horrific era and yet maintaining optimism, a lot of teenagers gain a new perspective on humanity, cruelty and the big wide world they’re about to enter as adults.

 That’s the hook with this latest take on “The Diary.”
 The # gives it away.
 The film follows a young, Uggs-wearing/nose-ringed European girl, #KaterinaKat (Martina Gatti).
 She visits Bergen-Belsen, the camp where Anne died, and other memorials, museums and historic sites.
 Through social media posts directed at #AnneFrank the way Anne composed her diary to the imaginary friend “Kitty,” #KaterinaKat brings up the questions a modern teen has of this girl who bore witness, but more importantly, has felt so contemporary and connected to generations of young people who read her book.